effektif/user-docs/docs/integration/connectors.rst

    * - Property
      - Description
    * - ``key``
-     - Unique connector identifier - only alphanumeric characters (a-z, A-Z, 0-9)
+     - Unique alphanumeric key (characters a-z, A-Z, 0-9) that identifies the connector
    * - ``name``
      - The connector name shown in the user interface
    * - ``description``